Love is one of the most beautiful things you can ever be a part of if you’re with the right person.

 Bible verses about sacrificial love highlight Jesus’ ransom sacrifice as the ultimate display of love for others.

-Self-sacrificial love doesn’t haven’t to be romantic, but it can certainly do wonders for the health of a relationship.
+Self-sacrificial love doesn’t necessarily have to be romantic in nature, but it can certainly do wonders for the health of a relationship.

 When both spouses learn to sacrifice in marriage, you will strengthen your connection to your partner and contribute to a happier marriage.